Buyer Registration and Non-Disclosure Agreement

 THIS IS A LEGAL AGREEMENT, PLEASE READ IT CAREFULLY AND PLEASE PRINT A COPY OF THIS DOCUMENT FOR YOUR RECORDS.

-This Non-Disclosure Agreement (the “Agreement”), effective as of the date last entered below (the “Effective Date”), is entered into by and between The Principium Group as representative for one of its clients (the “Disclosing Party”) and the Recipient named below (the “Recipient”, and together with the Disclosing Party, the “Parties”, and each, a “Party”).
+This Non-Disclosure Agreement (the “Agreement”), effective as of the date last entered in the form above (the “Effective Date”), is entered into by and between The Principium Group as representative for one of its clients (the “Disclosing Party”) and the Recipient named below (the “Recipient”, and together with the Disclosing Party, the “Parties”, and each, a “Party”).

 In connection with the consideration of a possible investment or financing transaction (the “Purpose”), the Recipient desires to receive certain information from the Disclosing Party that is non-public, confidential, or proprietary in nature; and